 Additional School Information

 The school is known for its Housatonic Museum of Art.
 The museum has one of the most significant collections of any two-year college in the country and includes works by artists such as Rodin, Picasso, Matisse, Miro and Chagall.
 There are also lectures, programs and changing exhibitions in the Burt Chernow Galleries for our students and the community at large, and the museum is known as serving as a rich cultural resource for the Greater Bridgeport.
-The collection includes works by: Pablo Picasso, Henri Matisse, Joan Miro, Marc Chagall, Auguste Rodin, Mary Cassatt, Larry Rivers, Marisol, Giorgio DeChirico, Milton Avery, Andy Warhol, Robert Rauschenberg, Roy Lichtenstein, Tom Wesselman,Isamu Noguchi, Jim Dine, Christo, Jean Dubuffet, Gustav Klimt, Ansel Adams, Henri Cartier-Bresson, Philip Pearlstein, Reginald Marsh, Victor Vasarely, Claes Oldenburg, Milton Avery, Aristide Maillol, Alberto Giacometti, and Pierre Renoir.
+The collection includes works by Pablo Picasso, Henri Matisse, Joan Miro, Marc Chagall, Auguste Rodin, Mary Cassatt, Larry Rivers, Marisol, Giorgio DeChirico, Milton Avery, Andy Warhol, Robert Rauschenberg, Roy Lichtenstein, Tom Wesselman,Isamu Noguchi, Jim Dine, Christo, Jean Dubuffet, Gustav Klimt, Ansel Adams, Henri Cartier-Bresson, Philip Pearlstein, Reginald Marsh, Victor Vasarely, Claes Oldenburg, Milton Avery, Aristide Maillol, Alberto Giacometti, and Pierre Renoir.

-This website and associated pages are not associated with, endorsed by, or sponsored by Housatonic Community College.
-StateUniversity.com has no official or unofficial affiliation with Housatonic Community College.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.